Gum disease

 Causes

-Periodontal disease is a chronic inflammatory response to dental plaque.
+Periodontitis is a chronic inflammatory disease caused by an immune response to the bacteria in dental plaque.
 It can lead to weakened gums and ultimately tooth loss.

 Symptoms